MartinWie/AEnv/README.md

 ## Todos

-* remove -q and add -v mode
 * Add managing mode with TerminalMenu to read specific values
   * Function to add new entries
   * Function to update existing entries
   * Function to delete existing entries
 * refactor whole code base
-* Add better permission error handling (Especially the auth part)
+* Add better permission error handling (Especially the auth part with Yubikey handling)
 * Add check if service exists/can be read with proper error message
 * Update and correct -h / --help output
 * Add regex filter for only loading specific variables